apotapov/gdx-artemis/README.md

 # What's left to be done

+ - Mavenize the project and add it to the central repo.
  - This is still very much a work in progress.
 Feedback is appreciated.
 Pull requests accepted.
  - Get rid of the SafeArray class. (needed because of the difference between Bag and Array get/set implementation)
  - Javadoc the rest of the classes.
+ - Add unit tests
  - Do some profiling to determine bottle necks.

 # Alternative Artemis forks